v-zhuravlev/zabbix-notify/README.md

 You will see Service key on the next page: save it somewhere as you will need this in Zabbix.

 ## Test with PagerDuty
-Once you have done the previous setp , go back to console and test the script by running it under user Zabbix:
+Once you have done the previous step, go back to console and test the script by running it under user Zabbix:
 ```
 root#:su - zabbix
 cd /usr/local/share/zabbix/alertscripts